standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 **Note:** There is currently no way to combine profiles for multiple FHIR versions in single IG.

 ## Naming Conventions

 The naming of configuration, content profiles, and package list files is arbitrary, but it is useful for different teams to follow similar conventions.
-The suggested approach uses variations on the IG short name, as follows:
+The suggested approach to naming uses variations on the same shortened IG name, as follows:

 * Configuration file: `ig-<guide-name>-config.json`
 * Content Profile file: `ig-<guide-name>-cp.txt`